Apply By: Friday, December 17, 2021 11:59 pm EST

 Note:

-• In accordance with the Ontario Public Service (OPS), Employment Screening Checks Policy (ESCP), the top candidate(s) may be required to undergo a security screening check.
+- In accordance with the Ontario Public Service (OPS), Employment Screening Checks Policy (ESCP), the top candidate(s) may be required to undergo a security screening check.
 Refer to the above to determine the screening checks that are required for this position.

 Required security screening checks along with your written consent, will be sent to the Transition and Security Office (TSO), Talent Acquisition Branch (TAB), HR Service Delivery Division (HRSDD) to evaluate the results.
 If applicable, the TSO, with your written consent, will request and obtain any additional employment screening checks that were not obtained directly by you.

 A record under the Criminal Code and/or other federal offence record(s) does not automatically mean you will be ineligible for the position.
 The employment screening check(s) will only be reviewed and evaluated by the TSO for the purpose of making a security clearance decision.
 The details of an individual's employment screening check(s) will be considered in specific relation to the duties and responsibilities of the position being filled.
-Employment screening check records will be maintained by the TSO and kept strictly confidential.
+Employment screening check records will be maintained by the TSO and kept strictly confidential. - Effective October 1, 2021, the OPS COVID-19 Safe Workplace Directive requires all Ontario Public Service employees to provide proof they are fully vaccinated, meaning they are fully vaccinated as defined by the Ministry of Health (refer to: COVID-19 Fully Vaccinated Status in Ontario), including 14 calendar days have passed since receiving their final dose of the COVID-19 vaccine.

 Employees who do not provide proof of full vaccination will be deemed ‘not vaccinated' under the Directive and will be required to attend a vaccine education program and undergo regular rapid antigen testing.
 Employees who are not vaccinated under the policy with a valid medical exemption will not be required to attend a vaccine education program but must undergo regular rapid antigen testing.

-All Ontario Public Service external job advertisements are posted in English and French.
-To confirm the language requirements of a job, check the "language of position" information at the top of each job ad.
-For all positions, candidates will be assessed in English, the business language of the Ontario Public Service.
-For English/French designated bilingual positions, candidates will also be assessed through French-language proficiency testing.
+All external Ontario Public Service (OPS) job ads are posted in English and French.
+Check the "position(s) language" section at the top of each job ad for the language requirements.
+For all roles, candidates are assessed in English, the business language of the OPS.
+If the position is bilingual (English/French), you'll also need to pass a French-language proficiency test.